 Step 6: Take your favorite cookie cutters and cut out the shapes.
 Place them onto a parchment-lined cookie sheet.

-Step 7: Take your white chocolate melting wafers and put them into a microwave-safe bowl.
-Melt in 30-second increments, stirring between every 30 seconds to prevent burning.
+Step 7: Put your white chocolate melting wafers into a microwave-safe bowl.
+Melt in 30-second increments, stirring every 30 seconds to prevent burning.
 I used Ghirardelli White Chocolate Wafers.

 Expert Tips and Recipe FAQ: